-Neera Joshi, a retired journalist of great caliber, continues to mourn the loss her love, a married man she was briefly involved with.
+Neera Joshi, a retired journalist of great calibre, continues to mourn the loss of her love, a married man she was briefly involved with.
 Her life is entangled with that of Sneha Desai, a popular radiologist who, after seeing the wreck of Neera’s relationship, is sure that she will never get involved with a married man, but is unable to resist the thrill of a clandestine affair.

 On the other end of the spectrum is Vasudha, whose sense of self-preservation leads her to make some unconventional decisions including leaving her young daughter behind in search of a more fulfilling life.